A semiflexible polymer chain under geometrical restrictions: Only bulk behaviour and no surface adsorption: Model and method

-The partition function of an infinitely long linear semiflexible polymer chain confined in between the constraints (as shown schematically in figure 1-ii) and having attractive interaction with the constraint $B$ is calculated following the method discussed in above subsection.
-The components of the partition function, $Z_3^B(k,\omega_2)$ (where, $\omega_2$ is Boltzmann weight of attractive interaction energy between the monomers of the chain and the constraint $B$) of the chain can be written as,
+The partition function of an infinitely long linear semiflexible polymer chain confined in between the constraints [as shown schematically in figure~\ref{fig:1}~(ii)] and having an attractive interaction with the constraint $B$ is calculated following the method discussed in the above subsection.
+The components of the partition function $Z_3^B(k,\omega_2)$ (where $\omega_2$ is Boltzmann weight of attraction energy between the monomers of the chain and the constraint $B$) of the chain can be written as follows:

-where, $s_2=\omega_2g$.
+where $s_2=\omega_2g$.

 and